tonethar/IGME-330-Master/notes/node-and-transpiling.md

 ```
 - this executes `webpack --watch` for you

 You should now see that **dist/bundle.js** has been created.
-If you open **bundle.js**, you will see that your 2 JavaScript files have been compiled to ES5 and the results "bundled" into it.
+If you open **bundle.js**, you will see that your 2 JavaScript files have been "bundled" into it.

 <hr>